dddrrreee/cs140e-25win/labs/11-ss-equiv/README.md

      `libpi/staff-start.S`) and then (2) do a `ldm` of all the registers.

-  4. Your privileged mode save and restore should work for any privileged mode, not just a specific hardcoded one.
+  4. Your privileged mode save and restore should work for any privileged mode, not just a specific hard-coded one.
 So you should use `msr` not `cps`.

 What to do: